 Urine Sample Collection Process

-When you provide the sample you will be observed by one DCO or Witnessing Chaperone.
+When you provide the sample you will be observed by one Doping Control Officer (DCO) or Witnessing Chaperone.
 This DCO will be observed by another member of the Doping Control Team (a Second Observer) and your representative (if you have requested one).
 You will not be directly observed by the Second Observer or your representative unless you request them to do so.

 Before giving the sample the athlete will be asked to either wear gloves or wash and dry their hands.